xenharmonic-devs/sonic-weave/documentation/BUILTIN.md

 Map a riff over the given/current scale producing a new scale.

 ### mappingBasis(*temperament*)
-Obtain the mapping generators (preimage) of a temperament with period first.
+Obtain the mapping generators (preimage) of a temperament or a val with period first.
 See `generatorsOf` for the tempered generators.

 ### maximum(*...args*)
 Obtain the argument with the maximum value.